NiccoBiondi/InverseReinforcementLearningApp/Widget/Widget.md

 # Application Wdget

-In this folder there are all the widget used to build he application view and functionality.
-There are described the most usefull widget.
+In this folder there are all the widgets used to build the application view and functionality.
+The most important widgets will be described below.

 ## Setup window